shadow-cljs/shadow-cljs.org/markdown/introduction.md

 ### Configurations

-For a browser app, write in `shadow-cljs.edn` like:
+For a browser app, create a `shadow-cljs.edn` file like:

 ```clojure
 {:source-paths ["src"]